The League of American Orchestras

 - $2,810 Campus housing not included.

-*The application fee is non-refundable.
-If accepted into the Essentials Class of 2019, a non-refundable tuition deposit of $1,000 will be due on or before April 23, 2019.
-The balance will be due on or before July 1, 2019.
+*Application fee is non-refundable.
+If accepted into the Essentials Class of 2020, a non-refundable tuition deposit of $1,000 will be due on or before June 1, 2020.
+The balance will be due on or before July 13, 2020.

-**Housing covers ten nights accommodation in a single room in a two-bedroom suite with a shared bathroom in the University Village complex on the USC campus.
-Each participant will be responsible for covering their own costs of travel, and most meals.
+**Housing covers ten nights’ accommodation in a single room in a two-bedroom suite with a shared bathroom in the University Village complex on the USC campus.
+Each participant will be responsible for covering their own costs of travel, as well as most meals.

 Financial Aid Available

-Scholarships are available.
+Scholarships are available to support participant costs.
 Those wishing to apply for financial aid may do so in the application module.
+Financial aid is awarded based on applicant tax information.

 Links to More Essentials Information